-Robin has been a member of the UK’s Competition and Markets Authority (formerly the Competition Commission) since 2009, and sits on the CMA’s specialist Communications Act panel, as well as its cost of capital advisory group.
+Robin has been a member of the UK’s Competition and Markets Authority (formerly the Competition Commission) since 2009 and sits on their specialist Communications Act panel, as well as their cost of capital advisory group.
 He has worked with several of the utility regulators in the UK, including Ofgem (on cost of capital, as part of their review of price controls) and Ofcom (where he served as a member of the panel of economic advisers).
-He has also advised the Prime Minister of Mauritius on competition legislation, and provided expert advice for ComReg, the Irish communications regulator.
+He has also advised the Prime Minister of Mauritius on competition legislation and provided expert advice for ComReg, the Irish communications regulator.
 He has acted as an economic consultant and expert witness for a number of private sector clients.

 Philip is Professor of Law and Economics at the College of Europe, Bruges, teaching the core LL.M. competition course and is co-founder and General Editor of the European Competition Journal, and the Oxford University Press Competition Law case reporter series.
-He is also a Board member of the Channel Islands Competition and Regulatory Authorities.
-Philip’s past career includes serving on the Board of the Office of Fair Trading; chairing the British Institute’s Competition Law Forum, and working in private practice in London, Toronto and Tokyo, and as a competition official.
+Philip’s past career includes being a member of the Board of the Office of Fair Trading, an Inquiry Chair and Senior Director of Case Decision Groups at the Competition and Markets Authority, a board member of the Channel Islands Competition and Regulatory Authorities, chairing the British Institute’s Competition Law Forum, and working in private practice in London, Toronto and Tokyo, and as a competition official.